Technigo/project-news-site/README.md

 In order to arrange and align elements on the page like navbar,big news section and news gallery I used flexbox.

-For responsive design I chose mobiel first approach and then added media queries to specify layouts for tablet and desktop.
+For responsive design I chose mobile first approach and then added media queries to specify layouts for tablet and desktop.

 I'll try to use Sketch for planning my project next time and bootstrap for arranging elements on the page.

-I want to spend a little more time on the project and add video and some more animation effects.
+I want to spend a little more time on the project and add a video and some more animation effects.

 ## Challenges to solve